Art as Medicine - How Samba Saved Me

 Quarter-inch wide strips of elastic sewn onto soft pink fabric by our mothers held our ballet slippers onto our feet.
 We, the other girl children of the professional class of the island of Trinidad and I, wore "flesh tone" tights on our little brown legs.

 My parents spoke of dancers Beryl McBurnie and Geoffrey Holder.
-They openly admired writes like C.L.R.
+They openly admired writers like C.L.R.
 James and Derek Walcott.

 I don't think however, that my parents, a doctor and a nurse, expected me to take their messages about the importance of such things quite so seriously, the result of which was that I would go on to become a poet with a propensity for dancing.